One piece of information you won’t find on our kennel cards or website

 Tabitha joined the Richmond SPCA in 2005 as an admissions counselor soon after moving to Richmond from her home state of Mississippi, and has been our director of communications since 2010.
 She is a member of the Public Relations Society of America and PRSA Richmond.

-Tabitha and her husband live in Richmond with four Richmond SPCA alumni – two cats and two dogs.
+Tabitha and her husband live in Richmond with four Richmond SPCA alumni – one cat and two dogs.